-Nasca or Nazca is a city on the Southern Coast of Peru.
-Tourists visit Nasca to fly over the famous Nasca Lines, world heritage listed by UNESCO in 1994.
-I was personally disappointed by my trip to Nasca and the Nasca lines.
+Nazca is a city on the Southern Coast of Peru.
+Tourists visit Nazca to fly over the famous Nazca Lines, world heritage listed by UNESCO in 1994.
+There aren’t really any other things to do in Nazca Peru, other than fly over the Nazca lines.

-Fly over the Nasca lines: The main attraction in Nasca.
+Fly over the Nazca lines: The main attraction in Nazca.
 My friend did this and really enjoyed it.
-She said the flight was bumpy and quick but she felt safe the whole time and got to see all the famous lines.
-Her recommendation is ensuring you book through a reputable company.
-Check out reviews on trip advisor.
+She said the flight was bumpy and quick but she felt safe the whole time and got to see the famous Nazca lines.
+Her recommendation is ensuring you book through a reputable company and check out reviews on trip advisor.

-See the Nasca lines from the observation tower: This only costs 2 soles instead of $100US, but I wouldn’t recommend going to Nasca just to see the lines from the observation tower.
+See the Nazca lines from the observation tower: This only costs 2 soles instead of $100US, but I wouldn’t recommend going to Nazca just to see the lines from the observation tower.

-Visit Chauchilla: Check out some mummies.
-This cemetery holds the remains of members of the Nasca culture dating back to 200BC and 500 AD.
-If you were really bored you could check this out.
+Visit Chauchilla: You visit mummies at Chauchilla.
+This cemetery holds the remains of members of the Nazca culture dating back to 200BC and 500 AD.

-Take a sand buggy/sand boarding tour: This is an extremely fun activity, however if you are heading to Huacachina, I would skip doing this Nasca.
+Take a sand buggy/sandboarding tour: This is an extremely fun activity, however, if you are heading to Huacachina, I would skip doing this in Nazca.

-I recommend staying in Nasca for a few hours, long enough to take the flight over the lines, then leave.
+I recommend staying in Nazca for a few hours, long enough to take the flight over the lines, then leave.

 If you plan on staying you can search for accommodation here.